Anthony J. Casey: Life and career

-Casey graduated from Georgetown University with an Bachelor of Arts magna cum laude in 1999, majoring in economics and political theory.
+Casey graduated from Georgetown University with a Bachelor of Arts magna cum laude in 1999, majoring in economics and political theory.
 He was a member of Phi Beta Kappa.
-In 2002, he graduated with a Juris Doctor magna cum laude from the University of Chicago Law School, where he won the John M. Olin Prize for the Outstanding Student in Law and Economics and was a member of the Order of the Coif and the University of Chicago Law Review.
+In 2002, he graduated with a J.D. magna cum laude from the University of Chicago Law School, where he won the John M. Olin Prize for the Outstanding Student in Law and Economics and was a member of the Order of the Coif and the University of Chicago Law Review.

 After graduating from law school, Casey clerked for Judge Joel Flaum on the U.S. Court of Appeals for the Seventh Circuit.
 Between 2004 and 2006, he worked at Wachtell, Lipton, Rosen & Katz before moving to Kirkland & Ellis in Chicago, where he made partner in 2008.

 Casey joined the faculty at the University of Chicago Law School as a Bigelow Fellow and Lecturer in Law in 2009.
 In 2016, he was appointed a professor of law.
 His research focuses on the intersection of finance and law, and he has co-written a casebook on bankruptcy law.
 Casey teaches courses and seminars in corporate governance, business law, bankruptcy and reorganization, finance, litigation strategy, civil procedure, and law and technology.
 In 2020, he was a visiting professor at Harvard Law School.